sandyresearch/chipmunk/README.md

 ### 2\.
 Select a model

-Currently, Chipmunk supports two models: **Hunyuan Video** and **FLUX.1-dev**.
-You can find these in the `models` directory.

 #### Hunyuan Video Generation Example

-Use the **one-line accelerated inference script** to get started, and then check out examples/hunyuan/README.md for a comprehensive tutorial.
+Use the one-line accelerated inference script to get started, and then check out [examples/hunyuan/README.md](examples/hunyuan/README.md) for a comprehensive tutorial.

 ```bash
 cd examples/hunyuan && python -m <example script>